MileHacker Logo

 • Recommended Apps: Download the Uber and Lyft apps to your smartphone.

-• Availability: Rides are generally easy to find throughout Louisville, particularly downtown, NuLu, Old Louisville, and the Highlands.
+• Availability: Trips are generally readily found throughout Louisville, particularly downtown, NuLu, Old Louisville, and the Highlands.

 • Safety: Always verify the driver's name, car make/model, and license plate.
-These details should match the information in the app before entering the vehicle.
+These specifics should match the information in the app before going inside the automobile.

 • Share Trip: Consider sharing your trip details with a trusted contact through the app's safety features.